reflectoring/reflectoring.github.io/content/blog/2023/2023-09-16-create-openfeign-http-client.md

 Feign is a popular Java HTTP client library that offers several advantages and features, making it a good choice for developers building HTTP-based microservices and applications.

 ### What is a declarative HTTP client?
-It's a way to make HTTP requests by writing a java interface.
-Feign generates the actual implementation based on annotations that we provide.
+It's a way to make HTTP requests by writing a Java interface.
+Feign generates the actual implementation behind that interface based on annotations that we provide.

 ### Why use Feign?
-If we have a large set of APIs to call, we don't want to generate the HTTP code by hand or with code generation.
-It would be much easier and more maintainable to describe the API in a simple, small interface and let Feign generate the code.
+If we have a large set of APIs to call, we don't want to generate the HTTP code by hand or with hard-to-maintain code generation.
+It would be much easier and more maintainable to describe the API in a simple, small interface and let Feign interpret and implement that interface at runtime.

 ### Who should use Feign?
 If we are making HTTP requests in our Java code, and don't want to write boilerplate code, or use libraries like Apache httpclient directly, Feign is a great choice.